 Beyond being good for business, open hiring can also help mitigate bias in the talent acquisition process.
 “Greyston was founded in 1982, and there were so many people who were unemployed and on the streets, looking for work at that time, and [its founder] saw that as being an injustice, particularly since a lot of those people wanted to work but couldn’t,” Kenner told Forbes.
 By eliminating so many traditional job hiring processes – drug screenings, background checks, and previous experience requirements – more workers have access to the “economic mainstream.”

-The Body Shop has adopted targeted recruiting as part of its open hiring strategy by partnering with nonprofit organisations to create employment channels for candidates who have been shut out of many work opportunities due to barriers such as homelessness, incarceration, and lack of education.
+The Body Shop has adopted targeted recruiting as part of its open hiring strategy by partnering with nonprofit organizations to create employment channels for candidates who have been shut out of many work opportunities due to barriers such as homelessness, incarceration, and lack of education.

 Here are some other benefits of open hiring: